 Whether you’re ready to start your FIFOclaim, or just looking for advice about your situation you can call us free on 1800 106 107.

 We can let you know in minutes if you’re eligible for compensation and whether or not you qualify for our No Win, No Worries Guarantee.

-You can also start your claim online, and one of our FIFO accident compensation specialists will call you back.
+You can also start your claim online, and one of our FIFO specialists will call you back.
 Remember our advice is free and confidential and you’ll never be pressured into claiming with us.